elpop/melate/README.md

 2. Install SQLite:

-   The programs use SQLite.
+   The programs use SQLite and wget.
 This is available for default in Mac OS and the most popular Linux distros.

     for Debian/Ubuntu Linux systems:

     ```
-    sudo apt-get install sqlite3 libsqlite3-dev
+    sudo apt-get install sqlite3 libsqlite3-dev wget
     ```

     Fedora/Red-Hat Linux systems:

     ```
-    sudo dnf install sqlite sqlite-devel
+    sudo dnf install sqlite sqlite-devel wget
     ```

 3. Perl Dependencies